Cryptographic nonce: Definition

 Nonce is a word dating back to Middle English for something only used once or temporarily (often with the construction "for the nonce").
 It descends from the construction "then anes" ("the one [purpose]").
-A false etymology claiming it to mean "number used once" is incorrect.
-In Britain the term may be avoided as "nonce" in modern British English means a paedophile.
+A false etymology claiming it to stand for "number used once" or similar is incorrect.

 Usage

 Authentication

 Authentication protocols may use nonces to ensure that old communications cannot be reused in replay attacks.
 For instance, nonces are used in HTTP digest access authentication to calculate an MD5 digest of the password.
 The nonces are different each time the 401 authentication challenge response code is presented, thus making replay attacks virtually impossible.
 The scenario of ordering products over the Internet can provide an example of the usefulness of nonces in replay attacks.
 An attacker could take the encrypted information and—without needing to decrypt—could continue to send a particular order to the supplier, thereby ordering products over and over again under the same name and purchase information.
 The nonce is used to give 'originality' to a given message so that if the company receives any other orders from the same person with the same nonce, it will discard those as invalid orders.

 A nonce may be used to ensure security for a stream cipher.
 Where the same key is used for more than one message and then a different nonce is used to ensure that the keystream is different for different messages encrypted with that key; often the message number is used.

 Secret nonce values are used by the Lamport signature scheme as a signer-side secret which can be selectively revealed for comparison to public hashes for signature creation and verification.